aws-solutions/qnabot-on-aws/README.md

 Designer UI is still available outside of the VPC but requires login via the Cognito user pool.
 The Elasticsearch cluster will not be available externally.
 Users wishing to use the Kibana console will need VPN connectivity to the VPC and is outside the scope of this document.

+Support has been added for [Amazon Translate custom terminology](https://docs.aws.amazon.com/translate/latest/dg/how-custom-terminology.html).

+Using custom terminology with your translation requests enables you to make sure that your brand names, character names, model names, and other unique content is translated exactly the way you need it, regardless of its context and the Amazon Translate algorithm’s decision.

+A new option has been added under the "Tools" menu - "Import Custom Translation".
+While QnABot supports any installed custom terminology you have in your account,

+Improved handling for contractions.

+QnABot uses Amazon Comprehend to understand parts of speech.
+Contractions like "can't","you're","I'm", and were not parsed correctly.

+A new setting has been added  - ES_EXPAND_CONTRACTIONS - which can be used to specify contractions and their expanded forms.
+QnaBot will expand the contractions before the question is processed by Comprehend.

 ### Version 4.3.0
 - New Connect Wizard available in the Content Designer UI to assist integration with a Connect Contact Flow.